Kin of men shot by Phoenix police emboldened after video - Your Valley

 Kin of men shot by Phoenix police emboldened after video

-PHOENIX (AP) — Relatives of Hector Lopez, who was shot dead in a confrontation with Phoenix police in May, say passing officers laugh and make obscene gestures during their protests seeking information.
+PHOENIX (AP) — Relatives of Hector Lopez, who was shot dead in a confrontation with Phoenix police in May, say passing officers laugh and make obscene gestures — a charge the department vehemently denies — during their protests seeking information.

 But as the Lopez family returns to headquarters Friday for the sixth weekly protest in a row, they will find a department bathed in a harsh national spotlight after the release of a videotaped encounter that showed officers aiming guns and curses at a black couple whose young daughter took a doll from a store.